koolskateguy89/arduino_21coa202_cw/doc.md

 When `UP` is pressed, `Channel#canGoUp` is called to check that there exists a channel before the one currently displayed on top, and if there is then `Channel#channelBefore` is called to get it and `loop()#topChannel` is updated.
 When `DOWN` is pressed, the same process occurs but using `Channel#canGoDown` and `Channel#channelAfter`.

-I chose to use a LL over an array of pointers as although it makes the logic more complicated, I felt it was a cleaner solution and it made getting the channel before\after a channel easier if there uncreated channels.
+I chose to use a LL over an array of pointers as although it makes the logic more complicated, I felt it was a cleaner solution and it made getting the channel before/after a channel easier if there uncreated channels.

 #### Struct `SerialInput`